THE MPN HEROES® RECOGNITION PROGRAM

 MPN HEROES CELEBRATION IN ORLANDO

-The 2015 MPN Heroes will be recognized at the MPN Heroes Celebration Event, hosted by CURE Media Group.
-The event will take place on December 4, 2015 in Orlando, Florida.
+The 2015 MPN Heroes Celebration Event, hosted by CURE Media Group, took place on December 4, 2015 in Orlando, Florida.

 MPN Heroes is a program sponsored by Incyte Corporation and CURE magazine.